Italy

 With this victory Capitano Nioi qualified as an ace, as the first pilot of the Stormo to reach this status during the conflict.

 Twelve Bostons of 12 SAAF Squadron were in action over Derna escorted by four Squadrons.
 2 SAAF and 4 SAAF Squadrons, each with six Tomahawks formed the close cover, 94 Squadron acted as top cover (they had taken off between 10:30 and 10:45 and returned between 11:50 and 12:10); and finally eight Kittyhawks of 260 Squadron, which had taken off at 10:30, as an extra top cover.
-Additionally twelve Kittyhawks of 450 Squadron had taken off at 10:40 to cover the returning bombers.
-They were divided in two formations, one at 19000 feet and a second at 17500 feet.
+Additionally, twelve Kittyhawks of 450 Squadron had taken off at 10:40 to cover the returning bombers.
+They were divided in two formations, one at 19,000 feet and a second at 17,500 feet.
 They directed over Bu El Bergasi, Gazala then stationed over Menelao bay waiting for the bombers.
-Finally, ten Hurricane IIBs of 274 Squadron had taken off at 10:50 for a diversionary sweep over Gazala, two of them had to return early for engine problems.
+Finally, ten Hurricane IIbs of 274 Squadron had taken off at 10:50 for a diversionary sweep over Gazala, two of them had to return early for engine problems.

 During the attack, eight Bf 109s were seen to take off from the southwestern corner of Derna, apparently alerted by heliograph signals from Martuba.
-2 SAAF Squadron also noted the take off of enemy fighters from Martuba but the two South African units weren’t engaged.
+2 SAAF Squadron also noted the take-off of enemy fighters from Martuba but the two South African units weren’t engaged.

-Immediately after the bombing attack, 94 Squadron was engaged by three Bf 109 of I/JG27, and Pilot Officer Usher possibly shot down the Messerschmitt of Leutnant Wildau, while the Squadron didn’t suffer any loss.
+Immediately after the bombing attack, 94 Squadron was engaged by three Bf 109 of I/JG27, and Pilot Officer G. L. Usher (AK741) claimed a destroyed Bf 109E and this was possibly the Messerschmitt of Leutnant Julius Wildau of 3./JG 27 (Bf 109F-4 trop WNr.
+8411), who crashed to death 2km west of Casa Cantoniera on Via Balbia.
+The 94 Squadron didn’t suffer any loss.

-Subsequently, over Menelao bay, five miles north-west of Bomba, 260 Squadron claimed two Bf 109s (one by Flight Sergeant Thomas Hindle and one shared between Squadron Leader Osgood Hanbury (AK867) and Sergeant Carlisle).
-Then Flight Sergeant Hindle engaged a MC.202, 30 miles south south-west of Gazala and claimed it probably shot down.
+Subsequently, over Menelao bay, five miles north-west of Bomba, 260 Squadron claimed two Bf 109s (one by Flight Sergeant Thomas Hindle and one shared between Squadron Leader Osgood Hanbury (AK867) and Sergeant J. V. Carlisle).
+Then Flight Sergeant Hindle engaged a MC.202, 12 miles south south-west of Gazala and claimed it probably shot down.
 The 6o Gruppo was possibly involved in this combat together with some Bf 109s, with the loss of Maresciallo Bertinelli while the Germans lost Leutnant Rainer who was obliged to force-land.
-After this, close to Gazala, Hindle was attacked by two Macchi MC.202s (probably from the 6o Gruppo); the first one, after the attack headed west while the second engaged in a inconclusive dogfight.
+After this, close to Gazala, Hindle was attacked by two Macchi MC.202s (probably from the 6o Gruppo); the first one, after the attack headed west while the second engaged in an inconclusive dogfight.
 Finally, over El Adem, Hindle was attacked by two Bf 109, being able to shot at one of them without claiming any damage.

 The fighters of 260 Squadron landed at 12:15 without reporting any damage at all even if the ORB of 4 SAAF Squadron noted that a Kittyhawk of 260 Squadron was heavily shot up but succeeded in landing back at base.